audrey-sk/Chehre-preprocessing/README.md

 > "Chehre is a dataset of participant reaction videos to emoji stimuli, collected
-> for emotion-recognition research at Rosie Lab in Simon Fraser University.
+> for emotion-recognition research at the Rosie Lab in Simon Fraser University.

 ---

 ## Why this exists

 Raw multimodal data is rarely usable as-is.
-Reaction videos contain background, movement, and inconsistent framing; free-text emotion labels collected from surveys are noisy and full of near-duplicates ("happy", "joyful", "cheerful").
-This toolkit standardizes both modalities so the downstream model sees consistent, de-duplicated, well-cropped inputs.
+Reaction videos contain background, movement, and inconsistent framing.
+The emotion text labels collected from surveys are noisy and full of near-duplicates ("happy", "joyful", "cheerful").
+This preprocessing pipeline standardizes both modalities so the downstream model sees consistent, de-duplicated, well-cropped inputs.